PostgreSQL

 Section titled “Security Best Practices”Use Read-Only Credentials

-Section titled “Use Read-Only Credentials”Create dedicated read-only user for analytics:
+Section titled “Use Read-Only Credentials”Create dedicated read-only users for analytics:

 - Prevents accidental data modification